 A club to beat people with- Ephesians 4:2, Galatians 6:1-3

 One reason there is so much confusion over this issue is because too many people have been far too focused on the actions of others for far too long.
 It is biblical for one Christian to warn another when their actions are crossing clear biblical lines (1st Corinthians 4:14, James 5:20).
 That being said, we have to remember that we are to judge our own behavior at least as harshly as we judge the behavior of others.
 Our responsibility as believers is to lovingly warn others where their behavior will lead, what they choose to do with those warnings is on them (Ezekiel 3:21).

 An excuse to make more rules- 1st John 5:3, Matthew 23:1-15

 Too often Christians make rules around God-given commands and then treat the man-made rules as if they were God’s commands.
 Man-made rules are typically well-intentioned and meant to assist us in keeping the God given command.
 However, generally speaking all man-made rules do is confuse the issues and lead to unnecessary legalism.
-A pertinent example would be sexual immorality.
+An example would be sexual immorality.
 Christians are commanded to abstain from sexual immorality.
 Period.
 Rules against dating, hand-holding, wearing make-up, premarital kissing and dancing do help some people to avoid sexual sin but those are personal choices, not God-given commands and should not be treated as such.